ztoth123/nginxhello/README.md

 ```

-The service is available here:
+The microservice is available here:
 https://nginx.everon.dns-cloud.net